TelemetryDeck/SwiftSDK/README.md

     init() {
         // Note: Do not add this code to `WindowGroup.onAppear`, which will be called
-        //       *after* your window has been initialized, and might lead to out initialization
+        //       *after* your window has been initialized, and might lead to our initialization
         //       occurring too late.
         let configuration = TelemetryManagerConfiguration(appID: "<YOUR-APP-ID>")
         TelemetryManager.initialize(with: configuration)